agboolaidris/E-commerce-api/README.md

 #### parentId is needed when you want to create a sub-category eg Television category under electronic category.

 ### The response return category data with a status 200

+## get category

+### GET api/category

+### Allows you to get all the categories. authorization not required

+### The request body needs to be empty

+### The response return array of category with a status 200.

+## update category

+### PUT api/category/:categoryId

+### Allows you to update category.
+Requires authentication and only admin is authorize.

+### The request body needs to be in JSON format and include the following properties:

+#### name - string - Required unique

+#### parentId - string - not-Required

+#### parentId is needed when you want to create a sub-category eg Television category under electronic category.

+### The response return category data with a status 200

+## Delete category

+### Delete api/category/:categoryId

+### Allows you to delete category.
+Requires authentication and only admin is authorize.

+### only category that product doesn't attach to it can be delete.

+### The request body needs to be empty

+### The response return a status 200